 The public health approach can help to overcome any perceived divisions between those in need of support and support providers.
 Recent public health efforts have included suicide prevention, body pride, diversity and psychological flexibility.
 Our public health efforts incorporate the use of media, creative marketing strategies, social networking websites, and other technology to help us most effectively connect with our current generation of students.
 Fellows will engage with Center staff in the development of programs and resources for students, parents, faculty, and staff.

-More traditional activities including educational and training programs are also offered to the Loyola community, including various student groups, Student Life staff, Campus Police, and other administrators.
-The Counseling Center staff develops, implements, and evaluates outreach activities aimed at personal growth, teaching important skills, and fostering a sense of community amongst the participants.
-Examples of such endeavors include: facilitating first year student orientation groups; self-care workshops such as relaxation and stress reduction; and participation in campus retreats.
-Active liaison relationships exist between the Counseling Center and many departments across the campus.
-Fellows are actively involved in public health, preventive services, and traditional outreach efforts.
-Fellows will be given a chance to observe professional staff doing outreach at the start of their year, then co-facilitate and do solo outreach programs.
-Fellows may participate in our Public Health Team Meetings, which meet every other week to develop our public health approach to community engagement around current issues.
+The Counseling Center staff develops, implements, and evaluates outreach activities aimed at promoting personal growth, teaching important skills, and fostering a sense of community amongst the participants.
+Some of these activities include working with student groups or active liaison relationships with many departments across campus.
+Examples of such endeavors include: facilitating first year student orientation groups; self-care workshops such as relaxation and stress reduction with Messina classes; participation in campus retreats; and attending and/or leading Sister-to-Sister and Man-to-Man sessions with ALANA Services.
+Fellows are actively involved in public health, preventive services, and traditional outreach efforts, and participate in our Public Health Team Meetings, which meet regularly to develop our public health approach to community engagement around current issues.

-A significant percentage of counseling center psychologists are asked to conduct research related to process, outcome, or accountability during their career.
-As a result, Fellows are invited to participate in new and/or on-going research projects relevant to the Counseling Center’s work and mission.
+A significant percentage of psychologists are asked to conduct research related to process, outcome, or accountability during their career.
+Hence, Fellows are invited to participate in new and/or on-going research projects relevant to the Counseling Center’s work and mission.
+Past examples include conducting campus climate qualitative and quantitative research, evaluating the Center's clinical services data for underrepresented groups, and analyzing data for our RIO Mindfulness workshops.
 Fellows will have access the University's library and research support services.